Saddek/savvy/README.md

 #Savvy#

-Savvy is a very light-weigth framework for developing single-page HTML5 applicaitons.
+Savvy is an easy-to-use framework for developing single-page HTML5 applications.
 It is designed for use on tablet, phone and smart TV apps, but it can also be used on websites.

+Savvy is released under the MIT license.
+The pirate image is designed by [Anne Caroline Bittencourt Gonçalves](http://thenounproject.com/anne1003) from The Noun Project.

 ##Project structure##